fbpx

-How to choose the right name, without losing your mind or your job.
+Choosing the right business name, without losing your mind or your job.

-When you look at a car, you don’t think of it as wheels, windows and an engine.
+Looking at a car, you don’t think of it as wheels, windows, and an engine.
 You think of it as a car.
 But why is that?

 Why do our brains process things as whole objects rather than the parts they’re made of?

 It’s because our brains crave simplification.

 With our attention now being switched on and off rapidly, we quickly work out what is worth paying attention to and what we can filter out.
 Science calls this selective attention.
+The goal is to create a name that is worth paying attention to.

-Today, If you want consumers to remember you, embrace the one thing that will help them do just that… stand out.
+Today, If you want consumers to remember you, embrace the one thing that will help them do just that – stand out.

 There’s no point in coming up with a name that makes you sound like everyone else and then spend a large proportion of your marketing budget trying to convince consumers you’re different.

-Approach Boldly.
+Approach Boldly

 Apple